Event Archival

 {prefix}/user_id={alice}/day=2026-04-15/{archive_id}.jsonl.zstd

 Each chunk (user + day) is archived independently.
 If one upload fails, the remaining chunks continue.
-Failed events stay in SQLite and are retried on the next cycle.
+Failed events stay in KeplorDB and are retried on the next cycle.

 Cloudflare R2